TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning

+The goal is to align a policy, not to expand knowledge.
+Full-batch updates require the effective batch size to equal the dataset size, and this behavior has a narrow stability window: over-optimization leads to a rise in degeneracy.
+A compact, high-entropy batch concentrates gradients on the intended invariant while remaining stable.

 Phase 4 is structured so that the only gradient-aligned invariant is the reasoning policy itself, encoded through a maximally diverse batch of 128 samples.
-The model must detect contextual cues such as elapsed time, tick events, contradictions, or discourse shifts, decide whether to emit a bounded \texttt{<think>} burst and where to place it, and keep the user-facing presentation concise.
-Unlike mini-batch training, where sampling variance can allow incidental correlations (e.g., topic or formatting artifacts) to dominate updates, full-batch alignment over the entire diverse set induces a regularizing effect that suppresses such spurious signals, yielding the final checkpoints used for evaluation, henceforth referred to as \textbf{\textsc{Time}-32B / 14B / 8B / 4B}.
+The model must detect contextual cues such as elapsed time, tick events, contradictions, and discourse shifts, decide whether to emit a bounded \texttt{<think>} burst and where to place it, and keep the user-facing presentation appropriately formatted.
+Unlike mini-batch training, where sampling variance can allow incidental correlations such as topic or formatting artifacts to dominate updates, full-batch alignment over the entire diverse set has a regularizing effect that suppresses such spurious signals.